 - Jonathan Weekes of Heron Drums, UK

-- Custom painted drum from Lusio Art, UK
+- Painted drum from Lusio Art, UK

 - Veleslav Voron at Shaman drums (Ukraine)